shaukatmakandar786/java/Camunda7_Notes.md

 ## Embedded Subprocess:

 An Embedded Subprocess in Camunda is a way to group tasks within the same process for better organization.
 Unlike a Call Activity, it is part of the main process and cannot be reused in other processes.

+## DMN
+(Decision Model and Notation) is a standard for modeling and automating business decisions.
+In Camunda, DMN lets you define business rules, like decision tables, separately from workflows.
+This makes it easy to manage, automate, and update decisions without changing your code.
+For example, you can use DMN to check if a loan applicant is eligible based on their age and income, and Camunda will automatically apply those rules during process execution.

+1. Unique
+2. Any
+3. First
+4. Rule Order
+5. Collect
+6. Priority
+7. Output Order